Key takeaways

 Hype displays warehouse KPIs from their Descartes Peoplevox WMS dashboards.
 Key metrics include:

-- Number of orders dispatched for the day – Builds team morale, fosters healthy competition, and shows progress toward daily goals.
+- Number of orders dispatched for the day.
+Builds team morale, fosters healthy competition, and shows progress toward daily goals.

-- Number of items to pick to meet delivery timelines – Keeps the team focused on results, identifies bottlenecks, and helps managers allocate resources.
+- Number of items to pick to meet delivery timelines.
+Keeps the team focused on results, identifies bottlenecks, and helps managers allocate resources.

-- Number of Amazon orders still needing to be dispatched – A crucial metric to maintain their excellent reputation as an Amazon Seller-Fulfilled Prime (SFP) vendor.
+- Number of Amazon orders still needing to be dispatched.
+A crucial metric to maintain their excellent reputation as an Amazon Seller-Fulfilled Prime (SFP) vendor.

 What other warehouse KPIs matter for peak season?

-Depending on your team’s peak season goals, you may want to display warehouse KPIs related to fulfillment speed, accuracy, and timeliness.
+Depending on your teamâs peak season goals, you may want to display warehouse KPIs related to fulfilment speed, accuracy, and timeliness.
 Use these KPIs to benchmark performance and troubleshoot in real-time:

-- Order accuracy rate – Shows the percentage of total orders that you perfectly fulfilled
+- Order accuracy rate.
+Shows the percentage of total orders that you perfectly fulfilled.

-- On-time ship rate – Indicates how often your business met shipping deadlines
+- On-time ship rate.
+Indicates how often your business met shipping deadlines.

-See more warehouse KPIs
+See more warehouse KPIs.

-5. Leave breaks in your pick face aisles.
+5. Leave breaks in your pick face aisles

 Hype builds gaps into pick faces to create shortcuts from aisle to aisle.
 Why is this one of the best time-saving tricks?

+Hype shares: âIf you have long aisles of continuous pick face, but your picker only needs to get one item from that aisle before moving to the next aisle, these gaps are a lifesaver and a massive time saver.
 Without them, we had to walk all the way from one end to the other.
 If you multiply this by hundreds of items and pickruns, you are adding hours and hours to the time spent walking.
-It takes time away from getting complete sets of orders back to pack.”
+It takes time away from getting complete sets of orders back to pack.â

-Learn more about how to design your warehouse layout
+Learn more about how to design your warehouse layout.

 More peak season warehouse tips

-We hope you enjoyed this inside look at Hype’s warehouse operations.
+We hope you enjoyed this inside look at Hypeâs warehouse operations.
 For more peak season warehouse tips and a free downloadable pre-peak checklist, check out our comprehensive Peak Season Warehouse Optimization Guide.